Cycling Accident Claims

 It sounds obvious, but if you need medical help, phone an ambulance and get a hospital check-up if your helmet is damaged.

-The advantage of this is that it’ll act as a permanent record of the accident, which could be the difference between recovering the cost of a replacement bike or not.
+The advantage of this is that it will act as a permanent record of the accident, which could be the difference between recovering the cost of a replacement bike or not.

 Then, check that your bike is roadworthy.

 If anyone witnessed the accident, get them to write their details in your phone.
-Independent witnesses will often decide a case in your favour.
+Independent witnesses will often decide a case in your favour, and you might lose them forever if you don’t act.

 Finally, it’s always a good idea to report any accident to the police.